Ciran0/Clia/README.md

 # Security & GDPR
 - **User Data**: Only minimal user info (e.g., logins) plus project data (polygons, timestamps).
 - **Protection**: Django’s default CSRF, session security, HTTPS.
 - **GDPR Considerations**: If storing personal data, provide user consent forms, data deletion on request, and relevant disclaimers.
+It might be possible to allow the user to only save their project locally if they want to keep complete ownership of their project